OpenTermsArchive/docs/content/deployment/how-to/deploy.md

    - Set repository access for both declarations and versions repositories
    - Grant "Contents" and "Issues" write permissions

-3. Get the token approved:
+3. If relevant, get the token approved by having an organization admin approve the token request

-   - Have an organization admin approve the token request
+4. Keep this token for the next steps

-4. > _Specific to Open Terms Archive organization members_
+5. > _Specific to Open Terms Archive organization members_
    >
    > Back up the token in the shared password database by creating an entry titled "GitHub Token" in the collection folder and storing the token in this entry